abedmatini/react_native_restate/README.md

 ## to create new page

-create a .tsx file and use **rnfe** snippet to create a new export file
+create a sign-in.tsx file and use **rnfe** snippet to create a new export file

 ```bash
 import { View, Text } from "react-native";
 import React from "react";